hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 we'll use Expresso as a simple calculator first.
 Note that from now on we'll not be including the `module main; def main(){` part because with it the examples will be too complex.
 Since it's boring to repeat writing the same thing over and over and it's considered hard to see if we include the magic header every time, we won't do that.
-So if you follow this tutorial don't forget to include the magic header at the begining of a source file.
+So if you follow this tutorial don't forget to include the magic header at the beginning of source files.
 As the saying goes "A journey of a thousand miles begins with a single step", we'll be starting with a simple calculation.

 ```expresso